ichiomafrancis/about_myself/README.md

-This is my HTML assignment 5. simple-portfolioproject.netlify.app
+This is my HTML assignment about myself